vasanth0306/Netflix_SQL_Project2/README.md

 3.List and analyze content based on release years, countries, and durations.
 4.Explore and categorize content based on specific criteria and keywords.
 # Dataset
+The data for this project is sourced from the Kaggle dataset: